What is the Summer Exhibition?

 Can I store the materials I used to pack and store my work in Wassaic?

-Yep, we can store your cardboard, boxes or other packing materials until de-install as long as they are clearly labeled with your name.
+Yes.
+Within reason, we can store your cardboard, boxes, or other packing materials until de-install as long as they are clearly labeled with your name.

 When is de-install?